DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

 [^7]: Plato, *Parmenides*, p.
 156d.

 [^8]: For example, Fred Lawrence, *The Beginning and the Beyond: Papers
-    from the Gadamer and Voegelin Conferences*, Chico: Calif. : Scholars Press, 1984, p.
+    from the Gadamer and Voegelin Conferences*, Chico: Calif.: Scholars Press, 1984, p.
 7 ff.

 [^9]: Daniel Sibony, *Entre-deux: l'origine en partage*, Paris: Editions